dguo/dannyguo.com/content/blog/the-state-of-static-websites-in-2018.md

 ---
 categories:
   - programming
-date: "2018-09-06"
+date: "2018-09-10"
 draft: true
 tags:
   - webdev
 title: The State of Static Websites in 2018
 ---

-There has traditionally been a clear distinction between static and dynamic websites, but this distinction has become more nuanced.
-Frameworks are available to facilitate building one or the other.
-For static websites, you could use Jekyll or Hugo.
-For dynamic websites, you could use Ruby on Rails or Django.
-Let's take a look at the current state of tooling for static websites, and examine why the usual distinction between static and dynamic is blurring.
+There has traditionally been a clear distinction between static and dynamic websites, but this distinction has become more nuanced as static websites have become more powerful.
+Let's review the difference and then take a look at the current state of tooling.

 ## Static vs. Dynamic